Current Market Conditions (Seattle/Puget Sound)

 • Growing population with optimistic forecasts

-• Housing expansion geographically constrained by mountains to the east, ocean to the west
+• Housing expansion geographically constrained by mountains to the east, ocean to the west (inhibits “urban sprawl”)

 • Low vacancy rates (greater Seattle) which makes for expensive rentals

 If the time is right for you to buy there are ways to minimize the challenges of the current market and maximize the benefits.
-You just have to be thoughtful and committed.
+You just have to be attentive and committed.
 And you need to have an experienced, dedicated real estate broker on your side – someone who’ll protect you from pitfalls and common mistakes and guide you toward success.
 Contact me for more information on today’s market and how you can make the most of it!

 SELLERS: